Do your health vision and goals stay in the rear-view mirror when you leave home in search of some rest and relaxation?

 Stop by a grocery store (or a drug store with convenience foods).
 Small containers of non-dairy milks, bottled water if the tap water is a concern, Greek yogurt, fresh fruit, nuts, and other items will allow you to skip the pastry-rich continental breakfasts offered at hotels.
 And to snack without relying on vending machines and other less healthy options.

 Create accountability with your traveling companions, whether co-workers or family.
 Meet in the lobby at a set time for a walk around the city or some other physical activity.
 Walking is a great way to get moving and see your new environment.
 And many cities have companies that now promote active adventures – sightseeing tours that go from landmark to landmark by running, such as the Freedom Trail Run in Boston, or by bicycling.
-Before a conference last year in Utah, we had a great heart- and leg-pumping evening with Salt Lake Bicycle Tours
+Before a conference one year in Utah, we had a great heart- and leg-pumping evening with Salt Lake Bicycle Tours

 Don’t leave it to chance.
 Plan ahead, just as you plan where you’ll stay and how you’ll get there.
 And when you come home, you’ll be healthier and happier, or at least not as far away from your health goals as you might have been otherwise.